gontunnel/cli/README.md

 - Acrylic DNS for windows, DNSMasq for \*unix
 - Nginx server
 - winsw for managing windows services or node-windows npm

-> Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
-By participating in this project you agree to its terms.